MrThearMan/graphene-django-extensions/docs/permissions.md

 To add more fine-grained permissions to individual fields, the `restricted_field` decorator can be used on field resolvers.
-This will perform the permission check before the resolver is called, and raise an `PermissionDenied` exception if the permission check fails.
+This will perform the permission check before the resolver is called, and raise an exception if the permission check fails.

 There are two allowed interfaces for permissions checks: